 Vacancies and Applications

-The annual recruitment for open positions for adult members on boards, commissions and committees (commissions) begins in September.
-The annual recruitment for student members begins in February.
-Applications are accepted throughout the year for all commissions.
-Applications remain active for one year and applicants are contacted if there is an unscheduled vacancy on the commission to which they applied and a mid year recruitment is held.
+The annual recruitment for open positions for adult members on Boards, Commissions and Committees (collectively "Commissions") begins in September.
+The annual recruitment for Youth Commissioners begins in February.
+Applications are accepted throughout the year for all Commissions.
+Applications remain active for one year and applicants are contacted if there is an unscheduled vacancy on the Commission to which they applied and a mid year recruitment is held.

 Before You Apply